Excellent: 4.9/ 5 ★★★★★ based on 629 reviews

 Travelling with Children at Belfast City Airport

 If you are taking small children with you on your flight from Belfast City Airport, you may need to allow more time than usual to proceed through the airport.
-It is best to leave plenty of time, as occasionally at peak times there may be queues for the security hall.
+It is best to leave plenty of time, as occasionally there may be queues for the security hall at peak times.

-Belfast City Airport is family-friendly, and baby change areas are located both land and airside in the terminal.
-The restaurants and cafes also offer foods which are suitable for children, and high chairs are available.
+Belfast City Airport is family-friendly, and baby change areas are located on both land and airside in the terminal.
+The restaurants and cafes also offer foods suitable for children, and high chairs are available.

 Special assistance is available if you are travelling with children on the autistic spectrum, for whom airports can be a frightening and confusing experience.
-Belfast City Airport has produced a series of films aimed to prepare young travellers for the experience in the terminal, which can be found here.
+Belfast City Airport has produced a series of films aimed at preparing young travellers for the experience in the terminal, which can be found here.

 Facilities at Belfast City Airport

-Belfast City Airport has all the facilities you need to ensure your trip gets off to a good start.
-The terminal building has floor to ceiling glass once you reach the departures area, so you can enjoy far-reaching views out over Cave Hill Country Park as you wait for your flight.
+Belfast City Airport has all the necessary facilities to ensure your trip gets off to a good start.
+The terminal building has floor-to-ceiling glass once you reach the departure area, so you can enjoy far-reaching views out over Cave Hill Country Park as you wait for your flight.

 The terminal is well equipped with a range of shops, cafes, bars and services for passengers.
-If you get peckish, you can pick up everything from a coffee and a cake through to an artisan pizza in St George’s Restaurant.
-For those who like to shop their way through to the departure gates, House of Ireland offers a selection of gifts and fashions from local and internationally known brands.
+If you get peckish, you can pick up everything from a coffee and a cake to an artisan pizza in St George’s Restaurant.
+House of Ireland offers a selection of gifts and fashions from local and internationally known brands for those who like to shop their way through to the departure gates.